25 Best Comedy Podcasts That Will Have You Belly Laughing

 No matter what you find fascinating, there’s a podcast out there for you—from the best true crime podcasts that will keep you on the edge of your seat to the best motivational podcasts to put you in the right frame of mind.
 But sometimes you just want to laugh.
 Especially after the last year and a half we’ve had, this is more important than ever, and that’s where the best comedy podcasts come in.

 While listening to a hilarious story or a funny joke feels good, it also has benefits that go far beyond that moment, says clinical psychologist Steven Sultanoff, PhD, a professor at Pepperdine University and the former president of the Association for Applied and Therapeutic Humor.
 The benefits of a daily dose of humor include reduced stress and negative thoughts, a boost to your immune system, increased connection with others, and a decrease in loneliness as you feel like you’re a part of the fun.
 Experts also say that humor also contributes to brain health.

 So, don’t argue with science!
-While you’re sifting through the best podcasts, whether you’re looking for a podcast for a road trip with the family or something for your morning commute, consider adding some laughs to your lineup.
+While you’re sifting through the best podcasts, whether you’re looking for a podcast for a road trip with the family, the smartest podcasts, or something for your morning commute, consider adding some laughs to your lineup.
 From irreverent takes on politics to hilarious looks at pop culture and everything in between, this list of top-rated comedy podcasts has something that’s guaranteed to tickle your funny bone.
 Even better?
 You can listen to most of these podcasts for free.
 Happy listening!

 My Favorite Murder